Grummyyy/CPLiteServer/README.md

 ![alt text](https://i.gyazo.com/33274ca0035ca98aec2d253203f77598.png "CPLiteServer")

 The register is running on a different server.
 You can access the register on: *localhost:5000/signup*.
+You need to import the included *kitsune* database.

-First, I will explain you what the javascript file: *server* does:
+Now, I will explain you what the javascript file: *server* does:

 ![alt text](https://i.gyazo.com/e5a5ab52a2ad7614c3ac99fe0a83c4d8.png "CPLiteServer")